Results in Colorado primary elections for 8 U.S. House seats

 (Denver, areas to northeast and southwest)

-The Democratic primary pitted Rep. Diana DeGette against challenger Neal Walia.
+In the Democratic primary, Rep. Diana DeGette defeated challenger Neal Walia, according to the Associated Press.
 On the Republican side, Jennifer Qualteri had no challenger.

 2nd Congressional District